| User

 on the fly when viewing a Web page.
 To

-Press and hold Ctrl.
+do so: Press and hold Ctrl.
 Scroll down (or

 towards yourself) to enlarge the font